Sacklers apologize but deflect blame at US congressional opioid hearing

 But Sackler said he acted legally and ethically while on Purdue's board.

-His cousin, Kathe Sackler, an anesthesiologist, detailed her work treating pain, including with troops wounded in Iraq and Afghanistan as part of the U.S. Army Reserve, and her experience losing a 23-year-old brother to suicide.
+His cousin, Kathe Sackler, detailed her experience losing a 23-year-old brother to suicide.
 As a mother, she said, her "heart breaks" for parents who have lost children to opioids.

 "It distresses me greatly and angers me greatly that the medication that was developed to help people ... has become associated with so much human suffering," she said.
 "I am happy to apologize to the American people."